 Program Completion and Eligibility for State Teacher’s Certification

 A passing score on the appropriate PRAXIS II examination is a requirement for program completion.
-Students will not be recommended by WCSU for state teacher’s certification until passing scores are received and filed with the University’s Teacher Education Certification Officer, who is located in the Education and Educational Psychology Department.
+Candidates will not be recommended by WCSU for state teacher’s certification until passing scores are received and filed with the University’s Teacher Education Certification Officer, who is located in the Education and Educational Psychology Department.
 Once a student has completed all his/her Bachelor’s Degree teacher certification requirements, the University’s Teacher Certification Officer will file with the CT State Department of Education (CDE) the necessary documents for the student’s receipt of CDE Teacher Certification.

 Dismissal From, Admission To, Or Retention In, Professional Teacher Education Program

 Strict guidelines for admission to, and retention in, the teacher education certification programs are part of academic excellence.
-Students who fail to meet or maintain established admission and retention criteria will be dismissed from the program.
+Candidates who fail to meet or maintain established admission and retention criteria will be dismissed from the program.
 If a Professional Program faculty interviewing team recommends that a student not be admitted to a professional Teacher Education Program, said student may reapply for admission to that program one semester after the notification of denial.
-Students have the right to review a copy of the completed interview form.
+Candidates have the right to review a copy of the completed interview form.

 Denial From the Student Teaching/Clinical Experience